syncfusion-content/blazor-docs/blazor/message/getting-started.md

 {% endhighlight %}
 {% endtabs %}

 Now, register the Syncfusion Blazor Service in the Blazor Server App or Blazor WebAssembly App.
-Here, the Syncfusion Blazor Service is registered by setting the [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) property as true to load the scripts externally in the [next steps](#add-script-reference).

-N> From 2022 Vol1 (20.1) version - The default value of the `IgnoreScriptIsolation` is changed to `true,` so you don’t have to explicitly set the `IgnoreScriptIsolation` property to refer scripts externally.

 ### Blazor Server App

 * For the **.NET 6** app, open the **~/Program.cs** file and register the Syncfusion Blazor Service.

-* For the **.NET 5 and .NET 3.X** app, open the **~/Startup.cs** file and register the Syncfusion Blazor Service.

 {% tabs %}
 {% highlight c# tabtitle=".NET 6 & .NET 7 (~/Program.cs)" hl_lines="3 10" %}